moon23k/moon23k/README.md

 <br>

 ## 👨🏻‍🔬 Experiments
 &nbsp; AI has a lot of variables, which means that different results can be derived depending on the settings of various variables.
 Therefore, many experiments from various viewpoints are required to obtain good results.
-Below is a series of experiments that introduce different approaches for three representative NLP tasks and Ablation Studies.
+Below is a series of experiments that introduce different approaches for three representative NLP tasks.

 <br>